DennisKleinhans/tue-search/README.md

 ## React Frontend

-To start the React frontend, please carry out the following steps:
+To run the React frontend, you need to install Node.js (https://nodejs.org).
+Then follow the steps below:

 1. **Change to the project directory**: Navigate to the src/frontend directory.
     ```bash